Atharva9421/Clinical-Report-Similarty/README.md

 **REPRODUCIBILITY NOTES**
   -Random seeds are fixed where applicable
-  -No external APIs are required for core functionality -LLM usage (FLAN-T5) is runs locally
+  -No external APIs are required for core functionality -LLM usage (FLAN-T5) is run locally
   -Final report results correspond ONLY to the 10,000-sample main notebook